-Using Amazon Elastic MapReduce (Amazon EMR) to run Hadoop on Amazon Web Services offers many advantages.
+Using Amazon EMR (Amazon EMR) to run Hadoop on Amazon Web Services offers many advantages.

 When you run your Hadoop cluster on Amazon EMR, you can easily expand or shrink the number of virtual servers in your cluster depending on your processing needs.
 Adding or removing servers takes minutes, which is much faster than making similar changes in clusters running on physical servers.